Vyral/base-template/_posts/2018-12-13-what-do-increased-loan-limits-mean-for-you.md

   your limit is.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Ron+Cedillo/Videos/Tracy%252C+CA+Real+Estate+-+What+Do+Increased+Loan+Limits+Mean+for+You%253F.mp4
-pullquote: This loan increase will actually be helping you save money.
+pullquote: This loan increase will actually help you save money.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false